hg-jt/pandoc-texlive/README.md

 around an installation of TeX Live which provides XeLaTeX and it's supporting tools and packages.
 The image's default entry point is `pandoc`.

-> *NOTE*: For details about how to use this image see the use cases below.

 In addition to what the Tex Live distribution packages, the following open source fonts are included: